espressif/esp-idf/docs/en/api-guides/ulp_extended_instruction_set.rst

-ESP32-S2 ULP coprocessor instruction set
+{IDF_TARGET_NAME} ULP coprocessor instruction set
 ========================================

-This document provides details about the instructions used by ESP32-S2 ULP coprocessor assembler.
+This document provides details about the instructions used by {IDF_TARGET_NAME} ULP coprocessor assembler.

 ULP coprocessor has 4 16-bit general purpose registers, labeled R0, R1, R2, R3.
 It also has an 8-bit counter register (stage_cnt) which can be used to implement loops.
-Stage count regiter is accessed using special instructions.
+Stage count register is accessed using special instructions.

 ULP coprocessor can access 8k bytes of RTC_SLOW_MEM memory region.
 Memory is addressed in 32-bit word units.
 It can also access peripheral registers in RTC_CNTL, RTC_IO, and SENS peripherals.